-Sogard hits 2 of the Rays’ 4 homers in 8-6 win over Marlins
+Sogard homers twice as Rays beat Marlins 8-6

 ST. PETERSBURG, Fla.
+(AP) — Newcomers Eric Sogard and Nick Anderson played key roles in Tampa Bay’s latest win.

-(AP) — Eric Sogard homered twice and finished with a career-high five RBIs, and the Tampa Bay Rays beat the Miami Marlins 8-6 on Saturday night.
+Sogard homered twice and finished with a career-high five RBIs, and the surging Rays beat the Miami Marlins 8-6 on Saturday night.

+“Sogard, what a day he had,” Rays manager Kevin Cash said.
+“He’s been outstanding.
+Right now if he hits his pitch he’s doing some damage with it.”

+Sogard is hitting .385 (5 for 13) in four games since he was acquired in a trade with Toronto on Sunday.

 Willy Adames and Austin Meadows also connected as Tampa Bay won for the seventh time in eight games.
-Nick Anderson (3-4), who was acquired in a trade with Miami on Wednesday, pitched a perfect eighth for the win, and Emilio Pagan finished for his ninth save.
+Anderson (3-4), who came over in a trade with Miami on Wednesday, pitched a perfect eighth for the win, and Emilio Pagan finished for his ninth save.

+“Nick Anderson is making quite an impression,” Cash said.
+“We just love the fact that he comes in and attacks.
+That’s not easy doing that against a group of guys that you were sharing lockers with five days ago.”

 The Rays went ahead to stay on Adames’ leadoff drive against Jarlin Garcia (2-1) in the eighth.
 Travis d’Arnaud, who has 26 RBIs since July 1, made it 8-6 with a run-scoring single later in the inning.

-Sogard, picked up in a trade with Toronto on Sunday, hit a two-run shot in the second and a three-run drive off Elieser Hernandez in the third.
+Sogard hit a two-run shot in the second and a three-run drive off Elieser Hernández in the third.
 He has 12 homers this season, compared to 11 combined over his previous eight major league seasons.

+“Joining these guys from day one I could tell was a lot of fun,” Sogard said.

 Meadows went deep for the third straight game.
 Meadows’ solo drive in the seventh tied it at 6.